5 stars

 Q: Can I buy an existing farm instead of starting new operations?

-A: Yes, the program allows purchase of existing Alberta farms.
+A: Yes, the program allows the purchase of existing Alberta farms.
 This may offer advantages like established infrastructure and market relationships while still meeting investment requirements.

 Q: Is there a language requirement for Alberta Farm Stream?